Tom Brady retiring after Patriots departure still long shot, oddsmaker says

 “I don’t know what my football future holds but it is time for me to open a new stage for my life and career,” his statement on Twitter read.

-The odds for Brady to retire are +2500, according to PennsBets, making it an unlikely move.
+The odds for Brady to retire are +2500, according to PennBets, making it an unlikely move.
 Instead, rumors of big contracts could mean two more years of the star quarterback.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM